ebuyakin/maichat/docs/tutorial.md

 - “Mouse focus feels off”: the app switches modes when needed; try keyboard-first if unsure.
 - “Can’t find a message”: use Command Mode to filter by topic (t'…'), model (m'…'), date (d…), or content (c'…').

-## Shipping and where to surface this
-Recommended approach:
-- Keep this document in docs/tutorial.md for maintenance.
-- Add a standalone static page public/tutorial.html for end users (simple HTML, links to the same content).
-- Add a Menu item “Tutorial” that opens tutorial.html in a new tab (no app state changes).
-- Optionally, add a compact in-app “Quickstart” overlay with just the Quickstart + Keyboard sections.

-Rationale:
-- Static page is easy to open and read on any device; no coupling to app runtime.
-- Keeping content in Markdown makes updates easy and reviewable.
-- The in-app quickstart remains small and unobtrusive; full tutorial lives outside the app shell.

-## Next steps
-1) Approve this outline and copy.
-2) I’ll generate public/tutorial.html with terminal-like aesthetics and wire a Menu → Tutorial action.
-3) (Optional) Add a “Quickstart” overlay for first-run hinting.